tue-bmd/zea/usbmd/README.md

 ## How to use with Verasonics

 Record plane wave data using the Verasonics system, for instance using your favorite flash angles example script.
-Then save the data using the provided [`save_to_usbmd_format.m`](../../usbmd/verasonics/save_to_usbmd_format.m) script.
-Which will save the raw rf data, along with all acquisition parameters needed for reconstruction, to disk in `.hdf5` format.
-You can create your own dataset and inherite a sepate [Dataset](datasets.html), or simply copy the `.hdf5` datafile to the `Z:\Ultrasound-BMd\data\USBMD_Verasonics\raw_data` directory.
-This way, the default Verasonics dataset in the toolbox is used to load the data.
-Run the [`ui.py`](ui.html) script and select your newly generated datafile to visualize the data.
+Then save the data using the save RF button which saves the matlab workspace to disk along with all acquisition parameters needed for reconstruction.
+You can use [`matlab.py`](data/convert/matlab.html) to convert those workspace files to usbmd format.
+One way to quickly read those generated `.hdf5` files is though the [`ui.py`](ui.html) script.
+Adapt one of the configs in template configs folder and point to your dataset.
+Then when running the [`ui.py`](ui.html) you can select that config and start visualizing your newly generated datafile.

 ## How to contribute